David Sheehy: Personal and family life

 David was the son of Richard Sheehy and Johanna Shea, and was the brother of Mary Sheehy and Fr.
 Eugene Sheehy.

 He and his wife, Bessie, had seven children, of whom six survived to adulthood.
-One of his daughters, Mary (born 1884) married the MP Thomas Kettle and had one daughter, Betty (1913–1996).
+One of his daughters, Mary (born 1884) married the MP Tom Kettle and had one daughter, Betty (1913–1996).
 Hanna (born 1877), became a teacher and married the writer Francis Skeffington; they had one son, Owen, who was seven years old when his father was murdered by the Captain Bowen-Colthurst in Portobello Barracks, Rathmines, during the 1916 Rising.
 Kathleen married Freeman's Journal and Irish Independent journalist Frank Cruise O'Brien; the contrarian politician and writer Conor Cruise O'Brien was their son.
 Margaret (born 1879), an elocutionist, actress and playwright, married solicitor Frank Culhane; they had four children; after his death she married her godson, the poet Michael Casey.
 Sheehy's two sons, Richard and Eugene, were barristers.

 The writer James Joyce, who lived nearby as a youth, often visited the family home, 2 Belvedere Place, where musical evenings and theatricals took place every Sunday evening.
 Joyce entertained the family with Italian songs.
 In 1900 Margaret wrote a play in which the Sheehys and their friends, including Joyce, acted.
 Joyce took a particular liking to Eugene and had a long-lasting but unrequited crush on Mary.
 Joyce's novel Ulysses wittily describes an encounter between David Sheehy's wife, Bessie, and Father John Conmee, SJ, rector of Clongowes.
 Their daughter Mary is the spéirbhean longingly pursued by the protagonist in the story "Araby" in Joyce's collection Dubliners.
 Another daughter, Kathleen, may have been the model for the mockingly nationalist Miss Ivors in the story "The Dead", which concludes Dubliners.

 When David Sheehy died in Dublin aged 88 it was reported that he had been the oldest surviving member of the Irish Parliamentary Party.